Chapter 8 : Wicked Witches

 “Pff, I’d tell him something like… I was suffering from temporary amnesia and forgot I was going with Sebastian already,” Lily said dismissively.
 Rose scowled at her.
 Nobody deserved that treatment, even Fabian.
-Plus, then he’d be free again…
+Plus, then he’d be available again…

 But before Rose could reprimand her cousin, two more familiar faces entered the library, heading straight for Rose’s table.
 Lily looked over her shoulder and made a disapproving noise as she recognised Olivia and Nina.

-“I gotta run,” was all she said and, with a rather petulant look on her face, walked away.
+“I gotta run,” was all she said and, with a rather petulant look on her face, she walked away.

 “Hiya Rosie!”
 Olivia said cheerily, taking the seat Lily had just vacated.
 Nina sat down as well, looking freshly showered.